 Yieldstreet invests primarily in commercial real estate.
 But, they also dabble in marine vessels, legal settlements, and art.
 All investments have collateral, so the risk of a total loss is minimal.
 Still, there isn’t a guaranteed rate of return like any other investment.

-Yieldstreet pros and cons
+Yieldstreet Pros and Cons

 Here’s what you need to consider when deciding if Yieldstreet is the right real estate investing platform for you.